JDACS4C-IMPROVE/Singularity/README.md

 1. Install dependencies and record what was done for later creation of a definition file.

-2. Denomstrate that the community model runs inside the container.
+2. Demonstrate that the community model runs inside the container.

 3. Demonstrate that the train.sh runs the community model inside the container.